-LED Mode Description Power Solid green The router is powered on.
+LED Mode Description

+Power Solid green The router is powered on.

 No light The router is powered off.

-Solid green The cable is connected to the port.
-Internet Blinking green Data transfer through the WAN port.
+Internet Solid green The cable is connected to the port.

+Blinking green Data transfer through the WAN port.

 No light The cable is not connected.

-LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
+LED Mode Description LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
 Blinking green Data transfer through the relevant LAN port.
+When the router is being loaded, the LEDs are blinking one at a time.
+When the firmware is being upgraded, the LEDs are blinking two at a time.
 No light The cable is not connected to the relevant port.

-LED Mode Description 2.4G WLAN 5G WLAN Solid green The router's WLAN of the relevant band is on.
-Blinking green Data transfer through the Wi-Fi network of the relevant band.
+Solid green The router's WLAN of the relevant band is on.
+WLAN 2.4G WLAN 5G Blinking green Data transfer through the Wi-Fi network of the relevant band.
 No light The router's WLAN of the relevant band is off.
 WPS Blinking green Attempting to add a wireless device via the WPS function.
 No light The WPS function is not in use.